NVIDIA/apex/examples/dcgan/README.md

 ```

 Note that we use different `loss_scalers` for each computed loss.
+Using a separate loss scaler per loss is [optional, not required](https://nvidia.github.io/apex/advanced.html#optionally-have-amp-use-a-different-loss-scaler-per-loss).

 To improve the numerical stability, we swapped `nn.Sigmoid() + nn.BCELoss()` to `nn.BCEWithLogitsLoss()`.